MileHacker Logo

 Health & Safety Overview

-Consult a doctor for recommended vaccinations (Hepatitis A/B, Typhoid).
-Drink bottled water, don't have ice, and eat well-cooked food to prevent traveler'traveler'stomach upset.
+Consult a doctor for recommended vaccinations (Hepatitis A and b, Typhoid).
+Drink bottled water, avoid ice, and eat well-cooked food to prevent traveler'traveler's diarrhea.
 Use insect repellent to guard against mosquito-borne diseases.
-Jakarta is generally safe, but keep your guard up against petty crime.
+Jakarta is generally safe, but stay vigilant against petty crime.

 Health & Safety Essentials